AAStarCommunity/WebsiteAirAccount/public/product-design.md

 **AirAccount Product Design**

+##### AirAccount is an Ethereum application account framework built on Account Abstraction.
 #### Why build AirAccount?
 Gap and Benefits: there are so many barriers for Normal Guys to the Blockchain: